 Resolving disagreements about Special Educational Needs ( SEN ) provision

-Many disagreements can be sorted out by talking to the early year’s provider, school, college or local authority, or for health services the Clinical Commissioning Group.
+Many disagreements can be sorted out by talking to the early years provider, school, college, local authority or health service.

 Early resolution of any disagreements is best for everyone.
 If you need further information, advice or guidance for your child Cheshire East Information Advice and Support (CEIAS) provide an independent and free service for both young people with SEND and parent carers.
 Email: firstname.lastname@example.org .

 If your disagreement relates to an education, health and care needs assessment or plan, contact your named 0-25 SEND Keyworker, or the SEND Team in the first instance as most disagreements can be resolved through informal discussion at an early stage.